Contact 3-manifolds, holomorphic curves and intersection theory

 \begin{cor} Every symplectic filling of a planar contact manifold is deformation equivalent to a blowup of a Stein filling.
 In particular, any contact manifold that is both planar and symplectically fillable is also Stein fillable. \end{cor}

 Ghiggini \cite{Ghiggini:strongNotStein} gave examples of contact $3$-manifolds that are symplectically but not Stein fillable, hence Corollary~\ref{cor:strongNotStein} implies that Ghiggini's examples cannot be planar.
-Similarly, more recent papers by Wand \cite{Wand:factorizations} and Baker, Etnyre and Van Horn-Morris \cite{BakerEtnyreVanhorn} have given examples of Stein fillable contact manifolds with (necessarily non-planar) supporting open books that cannot arise from boundaries of Lefschetz fibrations.
+Similarly, Wand \cite{Wand:factorizations} and Baker, Etnyre and Van Horn-Morris \cite{BakerEtnyreVanhorn} have given examples of Stein fillable contact manifolds with (necessarily non-planar) supporting open books that cannot arise from boundaries of Lefschetz fibrations.